panthernet/GraphX/README.md

 http://www.panthernet.ru

 Project Description
-  GraphX for .NET is an advanced graph visualization library based on Graph# algorithmic blueprints that uses WPF for rendering (WinForms interop is also working).
-I've coded it when i felt that Graph# is outdated and can't be easily enhanced in the means of performance and feature implementation.
+GraphX for .NET is an advanced open-source graph visualization library that supports different layout algorithms and highly customizable features.
+It is capable of rendering large amount of vertices and steadily moves to support the most popular .NET platforms.
+GraphX already served well as the foundation for many other projects where its functionality was irreplaceble.

   Library depends on:

     * QuickGraph